Frequently Asked Questions

 Q. Is it "Dark Water" or "Darkwater?"

 As far as I know, it's personal preference.
-I use "Dark Water" because that's how it looks on the logo, the characters almost always pronounce it as if it's two words, and this way is more grammatically correct. ;P The original miniseries was named "Dark Water" (two words), and when it was renamed with the release of the next episodes, different TV stations named it as either "Pirates of Dark Water" or "Pirates of Darkwater."
+I use "Dark Water" because that's how it looks on the logo, the characters almost always pronounce it as if it's two words, and this way is more grammatically correct. ;P The original miniseries was named "Dark Water" (two words), and when it was renamed with the release of the next episodes, different TV stations referred to it as either "Pirates of Dark Water" or "Pirates of Darkwater."
 It seems like it's interchangeable.

-Q. What's this about a UOL guild and a band?
+Q. What's this about a band?

 Q. How many episodes were produced?